sedonaFR/volley/README.md

 ```

 ## Functionnalities
-RequestBuilder has some builders methods to help creating the request:
+RequestBuilder has some builders methods to help create the request

 ### Cache
 - rb.noCache();